sara-nl/swiftdocs/source/Pages/Clients/cyberduck.rst

     duck -l swift://proxy.swift.surfsara.nl:5000/<container>

-Users using keystone together with their keystone account need to install de profile :download:`surfswift.cyberduckprofile <../../Scripts/cyberduck_profile/surfswift.cyberduckprofile>` in ~/.duck/profiles.
+Users using keystone together with their SURFsara Central User Adminitration (CUA) account need to install de profile :download:`surfswift.cyberduckprofile <../../Scripts/cyberduck_profile/surfswift.cyberduckprofile>` in ~/.duck/profiles.

 Getting a listing of a container is done in the following manner: